 He returned to the Labour Party for six months prior to the 2005 general election and continued to advise the party informally under Gordon Brown, including during the 2010 campaign, in which he ‘played’ David Cameron in rehearsals for the historic TV debates.
 He was a founder of the Go Fourth campaign aimed at focusing Party activists and the public on the need to understand the real choices facing Britain.
-Together with former sports minister Richard Caborn, he pulled together two of the most successful fundraising dinners in Labour¹s history, both on the theme of sport at Wembley stadium.
+Together with former sports minister Richard Caborn, he pulled together two of the most successful fundraising dinners in Labour’s history, both on the theme of sport at Wembley stadium.

 Passionate about sport, he was written about different sports for The Times, the Irish Times and Esquire magazine.
 He was communications adviser to the British and Irish Lions rugby tour of New Zealand in 2005.
 He has raised funds for Burnley FC, a team he has supported since the age of four.
 His charity projects have involved him playing football with both Diego Maradona and Pele, and appearing in a one off version of the popular TV programme, The Apprentice.
 He has also appeared as a mentor in the BBC Two series, The Speaker, advising on persuasive speaking.
-Other TV appearances include BBC One’s Question Time, C4’s Jamie’s Dream School, BBC’s Top Gear and a Panorama documentary in 2012.
+Other TV appearances include BBC One’s Question Time, C4’s Jamie’s Dream School, BBC’s Top Gear and a Panorama documentary.

 Alastair Campbell is a highly sought after speaker at conferences and events around the world, specialising in strategic communications and change

 “He set out to carefully tailor his insights to a largely creative audience, and his anecdotes were told with the ease of a master storyteller.”
-Charlie Mawer, Exec Creative Director, Red Bee Media
+Charlie Mawer, Executive Creative Director, Red Bee Media